 Normally our body temperature does not rise above 41 to 42 °C (105.8 to 107.6 °F).

-Fever can also be caused by many other conditions, which are sometimes common and sometimes can lead to a serious condition.
+Fever can also be caused by many other conditions, which are sometimes common and sometimes can lead to serious condition.

 This includes viral, bacterial and parasitic infections, such as the common cold, urinary tract infection, meningitis, malaria, appendicitis, etc. Its non-infectious causes include vasculitis, deep vein thrombosis, drug side effects, and cancer.